xibbit/xibbit/client/mithril/README.md

+# `mithril-public-figure` — a Mithril xibbit frontend demo

+The Public Figure demo web application using Mithril xibbit which can be connected to any Public Figure xibbit backend.

+# `mithril-starter-kit` — a boilerplate Mithril application

 # Mithril Starter Kit
 A boilerplate Mithril application using ES6, Babel, Webpack 4, Sass/SCSS, Webpack dev server hot reload and eslint